-- Systematic theology
+- Systematic and biblical theology

 - Historical theology

-- Pastoral theology
+- Pastoral Theology

 - New Testament

 - Old Testament

-Many other components go into making Western's Th.M. program one of the finest in the nation:
+Many other components contribute to the strength of Western's Th.M.
+Program:

 - Participation at national and regional meetings of the Evangelical Theological Society (ETS) is encouraged.
-Our Th.M. students regularly read papers at regional ETS meetings, and some have done so at national ETS meetings. - Graduate fellowships are available at Western, linking Th.M. students and professors in close relationships and providing opportunities for students to teach, grade papers and exams, and carry out research. - The writing of the Th.M. thesis joins a student with two faculty readers who advise and mentor throughout this research phase of the program.
+Our Th.M. students regularly read papers at regional ETS meetings, and some have done so at national ETS meetings. - Th.M. students may also have the opportunity to publish selected portions of their work on Western's faculty blog, Transformed. - Graduate fellowships are available at Western, linking Th.M. students and professors in close relationships and providing opportunities for students to teach, grade papers and exams, and carry out research. - Western has a working relationship with the Jerusalem University College (JUC) in Israel that provides interested students with the opportunity for a cooperative degree program in the biblical studies major. - Th.M. seminars are designed to maximize participation through paper presentations, critique, and content discussion, all of which will prepare the student for doctoral seminars. - Th.M.
+Colloquia help to sharpen critical reading skills in the context of a learning community where relationships with professors and other like-minded students are cultivated. - The writing of the Th.M. thesis joins a student with two faculty readers who advise and mentor throughout this research phase of the program. - At the completion of the program, students are required to successfully defend their thesis/guided research reports and pass comprehensive oral exams before a faculty committee.